To 2025 Race Day

 more the merrier, and there’s even a traveling trophy for the

-• There must be a minimum of three (3) employees registered
+- There must be a minimum of three (3) full-time or part-time employees registered for your team.

 with the lowest total time winning the Corporate Team Cup.